 Answer: You can try putting your iPhone in recovery mode and then restoring iOS on it.
 Doing so will reset your device’s passcode.

-Answer: You can fix iPhone is disabled due to wrong passcode entry by putting it in Recovery mode and restoring iOS on it.
+Answer: You can fix the iPhone is disabled due to wrong passcode entry by putting it in Recovery mode and restoring iOS on it.

 Question: Can I completely turn off iPhone passcode?

-Answer: While it is not recommended you can turn off iPhone passcode by going to Settings -> Face ID & Passcode -> Turn Passcode Off.
+Answer: While it is not recommended you can turn off the iPhone passcode by going to Settings -> Face ID & Passcode -> Turn Passcode Off.

-There you go folks, this is how you can easily change iPhone passcode and set a passcode with different options.
+There you go folks, this is how you can easily change your iPhone passcode and set a passcode with different options.

 Do you have a family member or friend who needs help in changing their device’s passcode?
 Then share this guide with them now!